DynamicDevices/meta-mono/README.md

 * Maintainer has tested a Poky build on a qemux86 platform, with a simple console application, a simple Windows Forms application, and a simple GTK# application

+## Current State - PPC emulation: Works

+#### 22/12/2016

+4.8.0.382

+* Maintainer has tested a Poky (master) build on a qemuppc platform, with a simple console application, a simple Windows Forms application, and a simple GTK# application
+  (Not convinced that the test applications are exiting reliably)

 ## Current State - ARM emulation: Works

 #### 28/07/2015